Egypt's Nile cruises docked, awaiting tourism recovery

 Egypt's ruling military council has scheduled parliamentary elections to start on November 28 for a staggered four-months-long vote but no date for the presidential vote has been set yet and serious haggling continues between opposition groups and the military over the process for transition.

-Frequent protests and labour strikes, an eruption of sectarian tension and a lack of evident security is the complaint of many of the sector's employees.
+Frequent protests and labor strikes, an eruption of sectarian tension and a lack of evident security is the complaint of many of the sector's employees.

 "If you drop a dark spot into a glass of milk, you probably won't want to drink it.
 There has been no accident involving a tourist, but not everyone is ready to put themselves at risk in a country going through transition," said Maged Nader, manager of the Sonesta Cruise boat.